DigitalProductschool/AgenticAICoach/README.md

 AI entrepreneurship is a journey, one filled with rapid innovation, powerful decisions, and constant adaptation.
 As AI entrepreneurs, we **navigate multiple landscapes**, from problem-solution fit to rapid prototyping, user experience of AI features, and ethical AI considerations.

-This open-source project builds the **AI Coaching Atlas**—a dynamic map of the entrepreneurial journey where **AI Coaches serve as professional buddies**, guiding founders through critical stages with tailored support.
+This open-source project builds the **AI Coaching Atlas**, a dynamic map of the entrepreneurial journey where **AI Coaches serve as professional buddies**, guiding founders through critical stages with tailored support.

 ## 🌍 What is the AI Coaching Atlas?
 The **AI Coaching Atlas** represents the **key milestones and challenges** AI entrepreneurs face, with specialized **AI Coaches** assisting at every step.
 Whether you're building up your entrepreneurship mindset or refining your human-centered discovery & development strategy, our **multi-agent coaching system** helps you **move forward with confidence**.